atmode/GolangNP1/README.md

-This is a simple site for a university project, written in Go (Golang) and Next.js.
+This is a simple Web site for a university project, written in Go (Golang) and Next.js.

 ## Getting Started